2ndQuadrant/pglogical/README.md

 is the union of the sets the table is in.
 The tables are not replicated until they are added into a replication set.

-There are two preexisting replication sets named "default" and "default_insert_only".
-The "default" replication set is defined to replicate all changes to tables in in.
+There are three preexisting replication sets named "default", "default_insert_only" and "ddl_sql".
+The "default" replication set is defined to replicate all changes to tables in it.
 The "default_insert_only" only replicates INSERTs and is meant for tables that don't have primary key (see [Limitations](#primary-key-or-replica-identity-required) section for details).
+The "ddl_sql" replication set is defined to replicate schema changes specified by `pglogical.replicate_ddl_command`

 The following functions are provided for managing the replication sets: